stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Options:**

+* `--name <NAME>` — An optional flag to specify a new contract's name.

+  Default value: `hello-world`
-* `-w`, `--with-example` — This argument has been removed and will be not be recognized by the future versions of CLI.
+* `-w`, `--with-example` — This argument has been deprecated and will be removed in the future versions of CLI.
 You can still clone examples from the repo https://github.com/stellar/soroban-examples
-* `--frontend-template` — This argument has been removed and will be not be recognized by the future versions of CLI.
+* `--frontend-template` — This argument has been deprecated and will be removed in the future versions of CLI.
 You can search for frontend templates using github tags, such as soroban-template or soroban-frontend-template
-* `--overwrite` — Overwrite all existing files.
+* `--overwrite` — This argument has been deprecated and will be removed in the future versions of CLI. init command no longer overwrites existing files.

+  Possible values: `true`, `false`